Bury–Holcombe Brook line

 This viaduct, which spans the river Irwell, was part of the Bury–Holcombe Brook branch line built in 1882.
 The railway line closed in 1963 but the old track bed is still in use today as the Kirklees Trail cycle way and footpath.

 The Bury–Holcombe Brook line was a 3+3/4 mi single-track railway line which ran between Bury Bolton Street railway station and Holcombe Brook railway station via seven intermediate stations, Woodhill Road Halt, Brandlesholme Road Halt, Woolfold, Sunny Wood Halt, Tottington, Knowles Halt, and Greenmount.

 History

-Opened in 1882 by the Bury and Tottington District Railway the line was taken over by the Lancashire and Yorkshire Railway in 1888.
+Authorised by the Bury and Tottington District Railway Act 1877 (40 & 41 Vict. c. clvii) and opened in 1882 by the Bury and Tottington District Railway, the line was taken over by the Lancashire and Yorkshire Railway by the Lancashire and Yorkshire Railway Act 1888 (51 & 52 Vict. c. cxl).
 Initially the line had stations at Woolfold, Greenmount, Tottington and Holcombe Brook with additional halts opening at Woodhill Road, Brandlesholme Road, Sunnywood and Knowles Crossing in 1905.

 Passenger services operated until 1952, while freight services continued to Holcombe Brook until 1960 and Tottington until 1963.